djh00t/module_gobbler_file_manager/README.md

 # Klingon File Manager

 ## Introduction
-Klingon File Manager is a Python module designed for managing files both locally and on AWS S3 storage.
-It provides functionalities to 'get', 'post', and 'delete' files using a unified interface.
+Klingon File Manager is a Python module designed for managing files on both local and AWS S3 storage.
+It provides a unified interface for file operations such as 'get', 'post', 'delete', and 'move'.

 ## Installation
 Run the following command to install the package: